 where

-and Col$_i$ signifies the i-th column.
-Thus following the i-th step in the algorithm, $x_p^{(i)}$ may be computed.
+and Col$_i$ signifies the $i$th column.
+Thus following the $i$th step in the algorithm, $x_p^{(i)}$ may be computed.
 Also note that the updates to $x_p$ are mutually orthogonal, i.e., $<x_p^{(i)}, x_p^{(k)} > = 0$ for $i \neq k$.
 This means that the estimation of $\|x\|$ is monotonically non-decreasing as more rows are included.

 One can take a similar approach when the second variation is used.
 For example, the generalized inverse may be computed in an online mode as: